ohhhyeahhh/SiamGAT/README.md

 ## 6. Cite
 If you use SiamGAT in your work please cite our papers:

+> @article{cui2022joint,
+	title={Joint Classification and Regression for Visual Tracking with Fully Convolutional Siamese Networks},
+	author={Cui, Ying and Guo, Dongyan and Shao, Yanyan and Wang, Zhenhua and Shen, Chunhua and Zhang, Liyan and Chen, Shengyong},
+	journal={International Journal of Computer Vision},
+	year={2022},
+	publisher={Springer},
+	doi = {10.1007/s11263-021-01559-4}
+}

 > @InProceedings{Guo_2021_CVPR,
   author = {Guo, Dongyan and Shao, Yanyan and Cui, Ying and Wang, Zhenhua and Zhang, Liyan and Shen, Chunhua},
   title = {Graph Attention Tracking},